Examples for giving negative feedback to your manager

 Focusing on principles like operational efficiency will be your best approach when bringing negative feedback to your boss.

-An end goal is also important.
+An end goal is also essential.
 It’s not that helpful to tell someone they’re messing up; they also need to know how to do better.
 Is criticism valid without a helpful solution?
 Sure, but unless your manager is in a good mood, it’s probably not the best way to effect change.

-Bring up the constructive feedback
+Bring up constructive feedback

 There are a few ways to deliver feedback: